Digital Media Lab at the Main Library

 - PowerPoint 2010: Introduces the functions of PowerPoint and how to create presentations.
 Class includes how to insert graphs, Youtube video, and multimedia.

-- Digital Media and Overdrive: Learn how to use mp3 players and e-readers!
+- Overdrive: Learn how to use mp3 players and e-readers!
 Digital media covers music and e-books and also teaches how to use the Library digital lending service, Overdrive.
 Patrons are encouraged to bring personal MP3 devices and e-readers for if they wish, but personal devices are not necessary for the class.

 - Social Media: A two hour class teaching the basics of the most popular social media sites.
 Learn how to navigate Facebook & get started on Twitter.
 Learn the basics of protecting your privacy online.